 Once the document is ready, choose File ▸ Save As Template.

 Enter a name for the template and confirm it.

-When you create a document by choosing File ▸ New, your new document follows the default template.
-To use a different template, use File ▸ New From Template instead.
+When you create a document using File ▸ New, your new document follows the default template.
+To use a different template, use the File ▸ New From Template submenu instead.